 SSE units may include cooperatives, associations, mutual societies, foundations, social enterprises, self-help groups and other units operating in accordance with SSE values and principles in the formal and the informal economies.

-What is the state of art on the SSE at the global level and in the Americas?
+What is the state of art on the SSE at the global and the Arab States?

 A global overview of the SSE

 Traditional and new forms: